denoland/fresh/docs/canary/concepts/ahead-of-time-builds.md

 ## Running Fresh with optimized assets

-When Fresh is started in non-development mode (usually via `main.ts`), Fresh will automatically pick up optimized assets when a `_fresh/` folder exists.
+When Fresh is started in non-development mode (usually via `main.ts`), Fresh will automatically pick up optimized assets when a `_fresh` folder exists.
 If found, Fresh will print the following message to the terminal:

 ```sh Terminal output